lyjia/zog/README.md

-# Bog
+# Zog

-Bog is a simple logging library for Ruby applications, which renders messages with colorization and caller information attached.
+Zog is a simple logging library for Ruby applications, which renders messages with colorization and caller information attached.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'bog'
+    gem 'Zog'

 And then execute: